-- 1. The Westcott House principal, and all staff (teaching and support staff if they work directly with children or adults who are vulnerable), undertake training required to equip them to carry out their responsibilities for safeguarding effectively, that is kept up to date by refresher training at three yearly intervals. - 2.
+- 1. The Westcott House principal, and all staff (teaching and support staff if they work directly with children or adults who are vulnerable, or supervise those who do), undertake training required to equip them to carry out their responsibilities for safeguarding effectively, that is kept up to date by refresher training at three yearly intervals. - 2.
 Details of training are provided in a timely fashion for all staff. - 3.
 Introduction to safeguarding policies and procedures is included in staff induction programmes. - 4.
-Review of improvement in safeguarding practice forms part of staff ongoing appraisal. - 5.
-Church of England Training in power dynamics in relation to spiritual abuse.
+Review of Safeguarding practice is part of the regular programme of All Staff meetings. - 5.
+Church of England Training in relation to spiritual abuse is completed by all tutorial staff and chaplain.